DataChangers/process-r-model-1/README.md

 ## Prerequisites

 ### Book
-First and foremost I would recommend you to buy and read Andrew Hayes' book:  [Introduction to Mediation, Moderation and Conditional Process Analysis](https://www.guilford.com/books/Introduction-to-Mediation-Moderation-and-Conditional-Process-Analysis/Andrew-Hayes/9781462549030).
+First and foremost, I would recommend you to buy and read Andrew Hayes' book [Introduction to Mediation, Moderation, and Conditional Process Analysis](https://www.guilford.com/books/Introduction-to-Mediation-Moderation-and-Conditional-Process-Analysis/Andrew-Hayes/9781462549030).

 ### PROCESS source code for R with data